kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 numberThree:

 No, it will not log the updated number because the post condition isn't satisfied.
 It says "after the numberThree function is run, make sure that the updated number is 1 lesser than the value it was before this function was run.", which is always false in this case.
-And the program will abort and the value got reset back to the initial value 0.
+Thus, the program will abort and the value will remain as the initial value 0.